-Once they reach the age of two, children move to the Twos classroom.
+Once they reach the age of two, children move to the Toddler 2 classroom.
 Through dramatic play and teacher-modeling, there is an emphasis on social-emotional skills such as regulating your own emotions and behaviors.

 Children also work to develop cognitive skills such as problem solving, classification, and remembering and connecting experiences.

 Max Group Size: 13

 At around the age of 30 months, advanced potty-training children embark upon more advanced learning as well as more complex interactions with their peers as they learn to participate cooperatively and constructively in group situations.

 Children also expand upon previous literacy knowledge as they work to demonstrate emergent reading and writing skills.

 Max Group Size: 15

-Once they’ve reached the age of four, children transition to our Pre-K classroom.
+Once they’ve reached the age of four, children transition to our PK-2 classroom.
 This classroom prepares children for entrance into public or private schools.
 They continue literacy development through learning to hold a pencil and writing letters of the alphabet.

 Mathematical skills such as number concepts and operations, comparing and measuring, patterns, and exploring spatial relationships/shapes are a focus as well.